kadir-akar/multi-step-form/README.md

-# multi-step-form

-multi step form with React and styled components

 # Multi-step-form

 This project is a multi-step form built using React and styled-components.
 The form prompts the user to answer questions in multiple steps and presents a "Next" button to move on to the next step.
 In the final step, all the entered information is summarized and the form is submitted.